Jordi Cuixart, Pacifist social leader, accused of violent rebellion

 Jordi Cuixart was elected president of Òmnium Cultural (OC) in December 2015.
 This social entity was created in 1961, under Francoist dictatorship, to defend the Catalan language, culture, and nation, which were persecuted under Franco’s regime.
 This presidency was only another step in Jordi Cuixart’s path.
 He was already a member of Amnesty International and had been a rebel consciousness objector to compulsory military service.
 He has been a part of OC’s board since March 2010.

 In July 2010, in response to the Statute’s impeachment by the Spanish High Court, Òmnium Cultural organized a demonstration under the heading “We are a Nation: We Decide”.
 This demonstration assembled more than a million people and initiated a series of demonstrations.
 Such demonstrations are as large as they are peaceful and are celebrated every year on 11 September, Catalonia’s National Day.
+See 2010 Catalan autonomy protest.

-With Jordi Cuixart as president, Òmnium Cultural has launched campaigns such as “Shared Battles”, which provides value to the historical claims of socially disadvantaged groups, and “Tomorrow it can be you” warning about the threat to citizens’ fundamental rights in Spain.
+With Jordi Cuixart as president, Òmnium Cultural has launched campaigns such as “Shared Battles”, which provides value to the historical claims of socially disadvantaged groups, and “Tomorrow it could be you” warning about the threat to citizens’ fundamental rights in Spain.
 This last campaign counts on the support of organizations and NGO’s defending civil rights: Fundació per la Pau, Associació Irídia, Centre per la Defensa dels Drets Humans, Novact, Institut Internacional per l’Acció no Violenta and Institut de Drets Humans de Catalunya.

 Judge Llarena, the investigating magistrate, decided to group together all those political and social actions occurring in Catalonia that displayed the aim of achieving independence from Spain.
 Such actions were used as evidence of rebellion, sedition and funds’ embezzlement offences in one general cause.
 The political and social leaders and even the Catalan police forces’ leaders – who have played an important role in the Catalan process -were also included in that case investigated by the Spanish National Court.